 Entrepreneurs create things whether it's a non-profit feeding the homeless, a small business selling lemonade or babysitting services in your neighborhood, or a mobile phone app, a popular blog or your own medical practice.
 Entrepreneurs are also doctors, lawyers, engineers, fashion designers, writers, artists, activists and more!
 Having the skills to create something real out of your ideas is part of what it means to have entrepreneurial skills and being an entrepreneur-in-training just means that we help you discover and develop the skills you already have in order to tap into and maximize your entrepreneurial spirit.

 I've never had any entrepreneurship experience, is that okay?

 Yes, of course!
-Don't worry, you'll learn everything you need to know to get started as an entrepreneurs at ET.
+Don't worry, you'll learn everything you need to know to get started as an entrepreneur at ET.

 I don't have any tech-related experience or skills like coding.
 Is that okay?